 Productivity = Total Output / Total Input

-You can measure productivity in terms of investment dollars (how many dollars were generated in output per dollar of investment) or by some mixed ratio that is more relevant to your business, for example how many dollars of revenue were generated per billable labour hour.
-At the end of the day you need to pick the right input and output metrics for your business, but then your productivity ratio becomes the one measurement that you monitor daily/weekly/monthly/quarterly and which drives your leadership efforts.
+You can measure productivity in terms of investment dollars (how many dollars were generated in output per dollar of investment) or by some mixed ratio that is more relevant to your business.
+For example how many dollars of revenue were generated per billable labour hour.
+At the end of the day you need to pick the right input and output metrics for your business.
+Then your productivity ratio becomes the one measurement that you monitor daily/weekly/monthly/quarterly and which drives your leadership efforts.

-Many people hear the term productivity and immediately think about cutting – cutting jobs, inputs, investment, etc. In fact the way the term has often been used in the corporate world has been as a “nice” way of talking about these cutting initiatives.
-Often when you hear about a productivity initiative in a big corporation the next news is about layoffs or selling off a division of the company.
+Many people hear the term productivity and immediately think about cutting – cutting jobs, inputs, investment, etc. The way the term has been used in the corporate world has been as a “nice” way of talking about cutting jobs.
+When you hear about productivity in a corporation the next news is often layoffs or the sale of a division.

 - Decrease INPUT